Cray-HPE/docs-csm/005-CSM-METAL-INSTALL.md

 <a name="start-deployment"></a>
 ### Start Deployment

+Deployment of the nodes starts with booting the storage nodes first, then the master nodes and worker nodes together.
+After the operating system boots on each node there are some configuration actions which take place.
+Watching the console or the console log for certain nodes can help to understand what happens and when.
+When the process is complete for all nodes, the Ceph storage will have been initialized and the Kuberenetes cluster will be created ready for a workload.

+The configuration workflow described here is intended to help understand the expected path for booting and configuring.
+See the actual steps below for the commands to deploy these management NCNs.

+  - Start watching the consoles for ncn-s001 and at least one other storage node
+  - Boot all storage nodes at the same time
+    - The first storage node ncn-s001 will boot and then starts a loop as ceph-ansible configuration waits for all other storage nodes to boot
+    - The other storage nodes boot and become passive.
+They will be fully configured when ceph-ansible runs to completion on ncn-s001
+  - Once ncn-s001 notices that all other storage nodes have booted, ceph-ansible will begin ceph configuration.
+This takes several minutes.
+  - Once ceph-ansible has finished on ncn-s001, then ncn-s001 waits for ncn-m002 to create /etc/kubernetes/admin.conf.
+  - Start watching the consoles for ncn-m002, ncn-m003 and at least one worker node
+  - Boot master nodes (ncn-m002 and ncn-m003) and all worker nodes at the same time
+    - The worker nodes will boot and wait for ncn-m002 to create the /etc/cray/kubernetes/join-command-control-plane so they can join Kubernetes
+    - The third master node ncn-m003 boots and waits for ncn-m002 to create the /etc/cray/kubernetes/join-command-control-plane so it can join Kubernetes
+    - The second master node ncn-m002 boots, runs the kubernetes-cloudinit.sh which will create /etc/kubernetes/admin.conf and /etc/cray/kubernetes/join-command-control-plan, then waits for the storage node to create etcd-backup-s3-credentials
+  - Once ncn-s001 notices that ncn-m002 has created /etc/kubernetes/admin.conf, then ncn-s001 waits for any worker node to become available.
+  - Once each worker node notices that ncn-m002 has created /etc/cray/kubernetes/join-command-control-plan, then it will join the Kubernetes cluster.
+    - Now ncn-s001 should notice this from any one of the worker nodes and move forward with creation of config maps and running the post-ceph playbooks (s3, OSD pools, quotas, etc.)
+  - Once ncn-s001 creates etcd-backup-s3-credentials during the benji-backups role which is one of the last roles after ceph has been set up, then ncn-m001 notices this and moves forward

 1. Create boot directories for any NCN in DNS:
    > This will create folders for each host in `/var/www`, allowing each host to have their own unique set of artifacts; kernel, initrd, SquashFS, and `script.ipxe` bootscript.